zakagan/WordFormable/README.md

 There is no maximum word size for the given text-file, or maximum length of the base string.
 Each solution takes care of dynamically allocating memory.
 That said, the precomputing solutions can run into memory limitations if the base string is too lengthy.
 For more detail about the techniques used for precomputing formable words and storing them in hash maps, please check this related project where I explore the topic in detail: repo.

 In the sections below I will go into greater detail about each solution.
-In terms of time complexity of each solution, I consider three main contributing factors.
-The first is the number of words in the text-file, which I refer to as N. The second is the average length of a word, referred to as M. Third is the length of the base string, refereed to as K.
+In terms of time complexity of each solution, I consider three main contributing factors:

+1. **K** = The length of the base string
+2. **N** = the total number of words within the text-file
+3. **M** = the average length of words in the text-file

+However, each solution is designed to stop work on a word token if its length exceeds K. So, more often than not the following derived factors will be used to explore complexity:

+1. **N<sup>*</sup>** = the total number of words within the text-file with length <= K
+2. **M<sup>*</sup>** = the average length of words within the text-file with length <= K

 Finally, I tend to use the term 'char array' and 'string' interchangeably.
 Since this project is done in C, all strings are stored as arrays of characters (known as cstrings to C++ programmers).